top of page

 What causes a callus to develop?

 Callus develops in response to both repeated friction and excess pressure.
 By developing thicker and firmer skin in a high-impact area, your body is protecting itself from further damage like skin breaks, which would otherwise leave you vulnerable to infection.
-Hence, callus often doesn’t cause any problems or pain.
 Some examples of causes include:

 Managing callus at home

 When only a small amount of callus is present without any symptoms, most people will not require treatment as the callus is serving a protective function and is not causing them any problems.
-What you can try to do is identify the potential causes of your callus, and adjust these accordingly.
-A good example is wearing shoes that put greater pressure on the toes are forefoot, hence encouraging the build-up of callus.
-Switching to more time in shoes that are flatter, more supportive and have more cushioning that redistributes pressure can reduce the rate at which the callus develops.
+Try to identify the cause of your callus and adjust these accordingly.
+For example you may need to change your shoes to a lower heel if you are developing callus on the ball of your feet when wearing high heels.
+Look for a shoe with more cushioning that will help redistribute pressure and reduce the rate at which the callus develops.

 Treatment is indicated when the skin beneath the callus becomes painful, uncomfortable, or limits your ability to comfortably wear shoes or carry out activities.
 This occurs when the callus becomes too thick and starts irritating the healthy underlying skin.

 Under no circumstances should you try to cut the callus off by yourself using sharp instruments.
 Improper techniques can damage the healthy surrounding skin, resulting in cuts and the development of infection.
-If you have diabetes or any conditions that impact your ability to feel, it is also important that you seek help from your Podiatrist to help control any excess callus so that it does not further diminish your ability to feel.
+If you have diabetes or any conditions that impact your ability to feel or heal, it is also important that you seek help from your Podiatrist.

 Your Podiatrist will be able to safely, effectively and painlessly remove the bulk of the callus in clinic, during your appointment.
 A small layer should be left intact to continue to protect your skin as per its original intent.
 Your Podiatrist will also help to determine the causes of your callus and advise you on how to reduce the rate of its formation in the future.